 David Housman teaches courses in applied mathematics and computer science using interactive lectures, projects, self-discovery, cooperative groups, and a process orientation.
-He has mentored over fifty students in undergraduate research through summer programs, independent studies, and senior theses.
+He has mentored over seventy students in undergraduate research through summer programs, independent studies, and senior theses.
 His research interests are in game theory with applications to biology, economics, and political science.
 He is an active member of and Eucharistic Minister for St. Thomas the Apostle Church, coordinator for Science Speakers, and co-director of the Goshen Science Olympiad regional tournament.

 - Cosc 215: Data Structures (Syllabus)

 - Math 131: Arithmetic Concepts for the Elementary Classroom (Syllabus)

 - Math 132: Geometric Concepts for the Elementary Classroom (Syllabus)

 - Math 141: Finite Math (Syllabus)